(a)Continuing education required for renewal.

 (A)24 hours in the following subjects:

 ethics, SOPs, and report writing [ consisting of the following

 [(i) 4 hours of Standards of Practice

 (2)An inspector who files an application for reinstatement

 of an expired license within two years of the expiration date of the

-to the Commission that the applicant has completed any continuing
+that the applicant has completed any continuing education that would

-receive more than 16 hours continuing education credit for any one
+16 hours continuing education credit for any one single subject described

 (b)Receiving continuing education credit for ride-along

-credit per two year license period may be given to a license holder
+per two year license period may be given to a license holder for completion